VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Experimental Design

 Next we test a variety of saliency sources in a saliency-guided training paradigm outlined in {Boyd} \etal \cite{boyd2023cyborg} by utilizing the same DenseNet121 architecture with only the saliency source varying across the different configurations.
 Namely, each model is trained with a loss function that consists of cross-entropy and a saliency component.
 This saliency component uses the mean squared error of the model saliency with the target saliency in order to bring the model saliency in line with the desired outcome.
 Model saliency in our case means the model Class Activation Map (CAM) for a given sample.

-Finally, with the emergence of capable foundation models in biometric tasks, we test three configurations using DINOv2-Base embeddings \cite{oquab2023dinov2}.
+Finally, with the emergence of capable foundation models in biometric tasks, we test three classifier configurations using embeddings from DINOv2-Large, DINOv3, and SigLIP2 \cite{oquab2023dinov2, simeoni2025dinov3, tschannen2025siglip}.
 The details of these remaining configurations are outlined in the following sections.